The one-dimensional asymmetric persistent random walk: Abstract

 \section{Abstract}

 Persistent random walks are intermediate transport processes between a uniform rectilinear motion and a Brownian motion.
 They are formed by successive steps of random finite lengths and directions travelled at a fixed speed.
 The isotropic and symmetric one-di\-men\-sio\-nal persistent random walk is governed by the telegrapher's equation, also called hyperbolic heat conduction equation.
 These equations have been designed to resolve the paradox of the infinite speed in the heat and diffusion equations.
 The finiteness of both the speed and the correlation length leads to several classes of random walks: Persistent random walk in one dimension can display anomalies that cannot arise for Brownian motion such as anisotropy and asymmetries.
 In this work we focus on the case where the mean free path is anisotropic, the only anomaly leading to a physics that is different from the telegrapher's case.
 We derive exact expression of its Green's function, for its scattering statistics and distribution of first-passage time at the origin.
-The phenomenology of the latter shows a transition for quantities like the escape probability and the residence time.
+The phenomenology of the latter shows a transition for quantities like the escape probability and the residence time. \footnote{ The first version of this article \citenote{rossetto2018} contained typos, as mentioned in the work of Giona {\it et al.} \citenote{giona2019a}, that have been corrected in this version.}